globaleaks/whistleblowing-software/documentation/security/ThreatModel.rst

 ============
-Threat Model
+Threat model
 ============
 GlobaLeaks is an Open Whistleblowing Framework that can be used in many different usage scenarios that may require very different approaches to obtain both security and flexibility.
-Whistleblowing policies and procedures within a corporation for compliance purposes are reasonably different from the ones of a Media Agency or the ones for Hacktivism initiatives.
+Whistleblowing policies and procedures within a corporation for compliance purposes are reasonably different from the ones of a Media outlet or the ones for Hacktivism initiatives.
 Given the flexibility of uses of GlobaLeaks, the threat model considers different usage scenarios as threats can vary.

-Actors Matrix
+Actors matrix
 =============
 As a first step we define the actors, that are the users that interact with a GlobaLeaks platform.

 .. csv-table::